abigailojeda/duckcodeapp/README.md

 NODE_ENV=development
 ```

-You also need to create a the "db_duck_network" local database
+You also need to create the "db_duck_network" local database

 ### frontend